andrew-sabin/Monte-Carlo-Simulation/README.md

 # Monte-Carlo-Simulation

-Assisted with the help of Professor Mike Bailey at Oregon State University.
+Assisted with the help of Professor Mike Bailey and ran on rabbit servers at Oregon State University.

 Based on this [video](https://www.youtube.com/watch?v=_kVH8Wh7tBo) the projects aim to simulate how many golfballs going down a ski jump will potentially make it into the hole.